clcoffey/innershift.github.io/content/english/about.md

 call_to_action:
   enable : true
-  title : "Your Shift Starts Here" content : "If you see yourself in my story, I invite you to take the first gentle step.<br><br>Our work begins with a **30-minute free Alignment Call** — designed to help you explore what’s beneath the surface and experience the power of slowing down before you commit."
+  title_cta : "Your Shift Starts Here"
+  content : "If you see yourself in my story, I invite you to take the first gentle step.<br><br>Our work begins with a **30-minute free Alignment Call** — designed to help you explore what’s beneath the surface and experience the power of slowing down before you commit."
   button:
     enable : true